-Such options should be considered only where other preferred approaches from the remediation hierarchy, set out in the in section 6(16) of Schedule B1 of the NEPM, are not applicable.
+Such options should be considered only where other preferred approaches from the remediation hierarchy, set out in s.6(16) Assessment of Site Contamination Policy Framework of Schedules A and B of the NEPM, are not applicable.

 The capping and/or containment strategy must be appropriate for the contaminants of concern.
 Before endorsing any capping and/or containment proposal site auditors must check that it: